matzsoft/WitnessPuzzles/README.md

 #### Miscellaneous

 1. The sliders on the properties sheet are horrible.
 They are difficult to see and hence use.
 There must be a way to make them better.
-1. Move the solid/hollow choice to the top since it is always visible.
 1. Make the picker buttons for tetris all the same size.
 Probably will require a custom picker.